alegunta-git/turbo-guide/books/notes book.md

 - Rather, strength is—according to Navy SEAL instructors—90 percent mental and only 10 percent physical.
 - Spartans Had a ‘Why’ That Enabled Them to Endure Almost Any ‘How’ , “He who has a ‘why’ to live can bear almost any ‘how’.”— Friedrich Nietzsche

+## Finance
+**The Story of the Reserve Bank of India :Rahul Bajoria**
+- 1861 : government took control of paper currency  through the Paper Currency Act, which gave the
+- The Reserve Bank of India came into existence on 1 April 1935.
+Sir Osborne Arkell Smith, first governor
+- Preparing for independence , The 1946 demonetization 1947 Dismantling imperial structures
+- 1950 and the first five-year plan  was its new monetary policy
+- The Mundra scam, and the RBI loses face
+- The second five-year plan and currency troubles India’s ,
+- 1958 bailed out by donor support , India returned to the IMF in July 1961 for a withdrawal of US$250 million,
+- 1966 currency devaluation Indira Gandhi
+- The Palai Bank failure Despite the RBI’s apparent lack of independence as displayed in the bitter exit of Governor
+- Indira Gandhi proceeds with bank nationalization , oil shock , While the external problems played out from 1970 to 1975, domestic problems were compounding quickly.
+- 1971 war with P was successful, The Emergency era begins , While governors L.K.
+Jha and S. Jagannathan showed moments of leadership, it was bankers like R.K.
+Talwar
+- The 1978 demonetization The Janata Party government ,The Iranian revolution and the second oil price shock
+- The Congress came back to power in 1980 largely on the back of policy mistakes made by the Janata
+- 1987-88 , the government decided to turn a bit more populist in the budget
+- On the brink of bankruptcy By April 1991, India’s foreign exchange position was officially in its twilight zone.
+Currency devaluation and gold pledging The team put together by Narasimha Rao had considerable economic heft.
+- 1 July 1991, when the rupee was devalued by 7 to 9 per cent against major currencies.
+This was followed by another large devaluation, by 11 per cent, on 3 July.
+- The first Narasimham Committee report From the RBI’s perspective, running a tight monetary policy was necessary till foreign exchange reserves came under control.
+- The Harshad Mehta affair Animal spirits in economics
+- Rangarajan who announced the new policy, which eventually led to the entry of ten new private sector banks from 1994 onwards, including ICICI Bank, HDFC Bank, UTI Bank
+- The Rangarajan Committee on balance of payments
+- The Tarapore Committee and the Asian crisis , Fin Min also asked RBI to set up an expert committee to lay out a road map for full capital account convertibility.
+- On 11 and 13 May 1998, the Vajpayee government initiated nuclear weapons tests, Economic sanctions and mounting economic troubles
+- The second Narasimham Committee report Even in midst of the Asian financial crisis,
+- Rising foreign exchange reserves By the end of the Kargil war,
+- Ketan Parekh and the Global Trust Bank debacle Just after the 2001-02 budget was announced,
+- Lehman collapses In July 2007, investment bank Bear Stearns decided it was going to close two of its hedge funds specializing in subprime mortgage loans.
+- 2009 it was becoming apparent that IMF and World Bank were undercapitalized ,The Indian government was keen to display its new-found economic muscle, and the RBI purchased
+- almost US$7 billion to diversify its foreign exchange reserves, after the sale of over 400 metric tonnes of gold was announced by the IMF to shore up its coffers.
+- Former governor S. Venkitaramanan, who had overseen the gold pledging in 1991, welcomed the purchase, saying that ‘the wheel has now come full circle’, and the purchase was a risk mitigation exercise given that India’s US$285 billion of reserves were largely in US dollar denominated
+- Asset quality review and the NPA mess By the middle of 2015, even though government policies had changed, oil prices had fallen, the fiscal deficit
+- former Comptroller and Auditor General (CAG) Vinod Rai, to improve governance practices as recommended by the P.J.
+Nayak Committee on banking governance reforms.
+- The demonetization episode : Cost-benefit analysis of demonetization is unclear The demonetization exercise remains a conundrum